 The limitations of our study should be mentioned.
-First, different measures of inequality differ from one other in formal properties and in the degree of their sensitivity to age-specific mortality change (van Raalte and Caswell 2013).
-Other authors have chosen measures of relative inequality, such as the Gini coefficient, Keyfitz’s entropy or the Theil index of inequality (Shkolnikov et al. 2003, Moser et al. 2005, Smits and Monden 2009, Colchero et al. 2016).
-As a robustness check, we performed a sensitivity analysis replicating all the results shown in this study with the Gini coefficient following Shkolnikov et al. (2003) (see supplemental material).
+First, different measures of inequality differ in formal properties and in the degree of sensitivity to age-specific mortality change (van Raalte and Caswell 2013).
+Other authors have chosen measures of relative inequality, such as the Gini coefficient, Keyfitz’s entropy, or the Theil index of inequality (Colchero et al. 2016; Moser et al. 2005; Shkolnikov et al. 2003; Smits and Monden 2009).
+As a robustness check, we performed a sensitivity analysis replicating all the results shown in this study with the Gini coefficient, following Shkolnikov et al. (2003) (see the online appendix).
 We did not find major differences with the results discussed in this article.

-We chose not to decisively partition mortality into alcohol and non-alcohol related mortality because of the difficulties in determining the proportion of deaths from circulatory disease and external causes that are related to alcohol.
-Instead we took a more cautious approach that aimed to at least partially attribute the changes in mortality trends to alcohol consumption without over or under-interpreting its absolute impact on mortality, based on the co-movements of these causes with known causes of death that are wholly attributable to alcohol.
+We chose not to decisively partition mortality into alcohol- and non-alcohol-related mortality because of the difficulties in determining the proportion of deaths from circulatory disease and external causes that are related to alcohol.
+Instead, we took a more cautious approach that aimed to attribute the changes in mortality trends at least partially to alcohol consumption without over- or underinterpreting its absolute impact on mortality, based on the covariation of these causes with known causes of death that are wholly attributable to alcohol.
 An alternative would have been to derive alcohol-attributable mortality from follow-up longitudinal studies that report consumption patterns.
-Even if such surveys were available for some countries included in the study, self-reported alcohol consumption data are often biased and underestimate actual consumption because individuals forget drinking occasions, underrate drink size and are not able to remember the quantity of drinks in every drinking session (Livingston and Callinan 2015, Bellis et al. 2009).
-A third commonly used approach is to link mortality with changes in alcohol sales (Evgeny 2010).
-A limitation to this approach is that the total alcohol consumption might not matter so much as the alcohol consumption behaviour.
-Indeed low levels of alcohol consumed at a regular basis may even be protective against mortality (Bell et al. 2017, Rehm et al. 2010, Klatsky et al. 1974, Roerecke and Rehm 2014).
-Moreover, alcohol sales do not include homemade alcohol, which is substantial in the region (Popova et al. 2007, McKee et al. 2005), and can be distorted by alcohol tourism (Mäkelä and Österberg 2009, Rabinovich et al. 2009).
+Even if such surveys were available for some countries included in the study, self-reported alcohol consumption data are often biased and underestimate actual consumption because individuals forget drinking occasions, underestimate drink size, and cannot remember the quantity of drinks in every drinking session (Bellis et al. 2009; Livingston and Callinan 2015).
+A third commonly used approach is to link mortality with changes in alcohol sales (Razvodovsky 2010).
+A limitation to this approach is that the total alcohol consumption might not matter as much as the alcohol consumption behavior.
+Indeed, low levels of alcohol consumed at a regular basis may even be protective against mortality (Bell et al. 2017; Klatsky et al. 1974; Rehm et al. 2010; Roerecke and Rehm 2014).
+Moreover, alcohol sales do not include homemade alcohol, which is substantial in the region (McKee et al. 2005; Popova et al. 2007) and can be distorted by alcohol tourism (Mäkelä and Österberg 2009; Rabinovich et al. 2009).